Darryl-Shi/cbr-cli/README.md

 ### Linux
 `wget https://github.com/simonfalke-01/cbr-cli/releases/latest/download/cbr-linux && chmod +x ./cbr-linux && mv ./cbr-linux /usr/local/bin/cbr`
 ### macOS
-`wget https://github.com/simonfalke-01/cbr-cli/releases/latest/download/cbr-darwin && chmod +x ./cbr-darwin && mv ./cbr-darwin /usr/local/bin/cbr`
+`wget https://github.com/simonfalke-01/cbr-cli/releases/latest/download/cbr-darwin && chmod +x ./cbr-darwin && sudo mv ./cbr-darwin /usr/local/bin/cbr`
 ### Windows
 If you are a windows user I don't get why you would ever prefer the cmd prompt or PowerShell over the actual codebreaker webpage.
 Like seriously.
-Imagine having such a god awful "terminal". </br>
-But if you really want to use it? **Clone the repository and build it from source.** </br>
+Imagine having such a god awful "terminal". </br>, But if you really want to use it? **Clone the repository and build it from source.** </br>
 **I will not provide Windows builds because I don't have access to a Windows machine.**